-Massacres like these were considered a vital public service by the State of California, who often played an active role in assisting them.
-Between 1850 and 1859 alone, the federal government was estimated to have reimbursed the government of California $924,259.00 for its efforts in killing Indians throughout the state.
+Massacres like these were considered a vital public service by the State of California, which often played an active role in assisting them.
+Between 1850 and 1859 alone, the federal government was estimated to have reimbursed the government of California $924,259 for its efforts in killing Indians throughout the state.
 Adjusted for inflation, that would be the equivalent of about $23.3 million in 2012.

 Sexual violence was also utilized as a means of warfare by settlers, against both women and young girls.
 In 1860, a report in the San Francisco Bulletin by a resident of Mendocino County revealed that an effort was being made to exterminate the Clear Lake Indians by means of venereal disease:

 Of five or six hundred squaws, from ten years old and upwards, he was assured that not a solitary individual was exempt.
 Civilized humanity will scarcely believe it possible for human beings to be degraded so far below savages, as are the filthy wretches who infect the frontier settlements, and commit such deeds of rapine and blood as we have here but inadequately described.